opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/ces_alarmrule.md

 * `alarm_actions` - (Optional) Specifies the actions list triggered by an alarm.
 The structure is described below.

-* `insufficientdata_actions` - (Optional) Specifies the actions list triggered by data insufficiency.
-The structure is described below.

 * `ok_actions` - (Optional) Specifies the actions list triggered by the clearing of an alarm.
 The structure is described below.